 Improving the overall health and well being in this way can help reduce seizures and the impact of epilepsy for some people.
 It can also help people to feel more in control of their health.

 The practice of yoga has been proven for its lasting health benefits.
 Yoga is not just about some physical movements; asanas (yoga postures) and yogic breathing exercises have great impact on the functioning of the nervous system.
-Controlled breathing, meditation and gentle yoga postures aid to reduce stress , a well-recognized triggers of seizures.
+Controlled breathing, meditation and gentle yoga postures aid to reduce stress , a well-recognized triggers of epilepsy seizures.

 Interestingly, if yoga postures, breathing exercises and meditation are practiced regularly and long enough, they may lead to some permanent changes in the brain.
 Therefore yoga could have a very positive effect, as an additional treatment along with medication.
 And there is a chance that after prolonged practice positive changes in the body and brain will occur.
-These changes may help prevent seizures, increase the duration of seizure-free periods.
+These changes may help prevent seizures, and increase the duration of seizure-free periods.

 Seizures can happen at any time and for no apparent reason.
 Therefore as a yoga teacher you should be informed if a student suffers from epilepsy.
 Most people will share this kind of information with you, however to be on the safe side, consider having all new students fill in a basic admission form.
 In this form, you ask for any injuries, conditions and other problems that might influence their yoga practice.
 It is also recommended to state clearly, that students assume full liability for their own health and well-being.